taworn/tankman/README.md

 **Compiling**

  - download and unzip SDL2, SDL2_image, SDL2_ttf
- - change sub-directory SDL*\VisualC
+ - change sub-directory to SDL*\VisualC
- - open Visual Studio and build SDLs
+ - open Visual Studio
+ - load SDL* and build it
- - open Tankman and set directories to compile
+ - load Tankman and set include and library paths to compile
+ - compile and run
  - that's all

 **Known Bugs**